Cool-Runningz/alfred-npm-search/README.md

 # NPM Seach for Alfred

-**alfred-npm-search allows you to quickly and search for an npm package and navigate to its npm page.**
+**alfred-npm-search allows you to quickly and search for a package and navigate to its npm page.**

 ## Demo